-1271 If a majority of the membership of the school board of (16)1272 any school district resigns from office, the State Board of Education shall be authorized to assign an interim superintendent, 1273 1274 who shall be responsible for the administration, management and 1275 operation of the school district until the time as new board 1276 members are selected or the Governor declares a state of emergency 1277 in that school district under subsection (12), whichever occurs 1278 In that case, the State Board of Education, acting through first.
-1279 the interim superintendent, shall have all powers which were held 1280 by the previously existing school board, and may take any action 1281 as prescribed in Section 37-17-13 and/or one or more of the actions authorized in this section.
-1282
+State Auditor or the State Board of Education from the surety any school district resigns from office, the State Board of Education shall be authorized to assign an interim superintendent, who shall be responsible for the administration, management and operation of the school district until the time as new board members are selected or the Governor declares a state of emergency in that school district under subsection (12), whichever occurs first.
+In that case, the State Board of Education, acting through the interim superintendent, shall have all powers which were held by the previously existing school board, and may take any action as prescribed in Section 37-17-13 and/or one or more of the actions authorized in this section.